 Falls from height (15%)

 Construction worker injured - what are my rights?

 If you’ve been injured while working in construction injury, you have a right to access workers' compensation while you recover from your injuries.
 This right applies to all construction workers, no matter their nationality or employment status.
 Employers in construction are required by law to carry WorkCover insurance in the event an employee is injured working.

 If your workers' compensation claim is successful, you may be able to claim:

 The payment you’ll receive will depend on your circumstances.
 Speak to our expert workers' compensation lawyers for an idea of your specific entitlements and legal options for future compensation.

 Injured at work?
 How Shine Lawyers can help

-Contact us online to get started on your workers compensation claim.
+Contact us to get started on your workers' compensation claim.